J. Marion Sims: Later career

 Sims received honors and medals for his successful operations in many countries.
-Since the 20th century, the necessity of many of these surgeries has been questioned.
-He performed surgery for what were considered gynecological issues: such as clitoridectomies, then believed to control hysteria or improper behavior related to sexuality.
+Many of these surgeries were unnecessary and would be unacceptable in modern medical practice.
+He frequently performed surgery for what were considered gynecological issues: such as clitoridectomies, then believed to control hysteria or improper behavior related to sexuality.
 These were done at the requests of the women's husbands or fathers, who were permitted under the law to commit the women to surgery involuntarily.

-Under the patronage of Napoleon III, Sims organized the American-Anglo Ambulance Corps, which treated wounded soldiers from both sides at the Battle of Sedan.
+Under the patronage of Napoleon III, in 1870 Sims organized the American-Anglo Ambulance Corps, which treated wounded soldiers from both sides at the Battle of Sedan.